 - Swim with whale sharks: This is one of the bucket-list activities our brand ambassadors were fortunate to do at Oslob.

 - Tops Lookout: Head up here for the best panoramic view of the whole of Cebu City.
+At night time it is equally impressive with the sprawling city lights below.

 - Cebu Taoist Temple: Climb the 81 steps to one of the most famous landmarks in Cebu, the colorful and multi-tiered Taoist Temple.